-Definitely don’t begin by bellowing down the phone; you won’t make yourself any friends.
+Definitely don’t begin by bellowing down the phone; you won’t make any friends.

-Even so, having some negotiation tricks up your sleeve will help you get the most from your suppliers without burning your bridges.
+Having a few negotiation tricks up your sleeve will help you get the most from your suppliers without burning bridges.

 Before you pick up the phone and start making inquiries, get your objectives down on paper.

 - What product or service are you looking to get?